button/DeepLinkKit/README.md

 There are two demo apps, `SenderDemo`, and `ReceiverDemo`. `ReceiverDemo` has some registered routes that will handle specific deep links. `SenderDemo` has a couple actions that will deep link out to `ReceiverDemo` for fulfillment.

 Run the`SenderDemo` build scheme first, then stop the simulator and switch the build scheme to `ReceiverDemo` and run again.
 Now you can switch back to the `SenderDemo` app in the simulator and tap on one of the actions.

-## Installation

-DeepLinkSDK is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

-    pod "DeepLinkSDK"

 ## Authors